Back to Projects

 Key Features

-• 187 completed mock interviews with users rating them 4.2 stars on average—that's genuine satisfaction, not pity ratings
+• 187 completed mock interviews with users rating them 4.2 stars on average.

-• 42 users coming back every week, and 68% of them do a second interview.
-That retention means the tool is actually helping
+• 42 users coming back every week, and 68% do a second interview.
+That retention says the tool is helping.

-• Average interview takes 24 minutes, and the AI adjusts difficulty on the fly based on performance.
-No two interviews feel the same
+• Average interview is 24 minutes, and the AI adjusts difficulty on the fly based on performance.
+No two interviews feel the same.

 Challenges & Solutions